+Merry Christmas!
 Christmas in Korea is something that is very dear and true to my heart.
 It’s something I always remember and think of when I think of Christmas.
-Many expats mention that Christmas in Korea is a romantic holiday usually spent with your significant other rather than family.
+Many foreign residents mention that Christmas in Korea is a romantic holiday usually spent with your significant other rather than family.
 As someone who is mixed and half Korean, I’ve always had a different experience when it comes to Korea.
 I’ve always spent it with my Korean family and even though I have only lived here for about 2 years, I’ve spent Christmas in Korea over 22 times.

 Christmas in Korea – 15 Amazing Light Festivals and more